alicepsychology/alicepsychology.com/_pages/about.md

 I am dedicated to advancing accessible, evidence-based mental health support through interdisciplinary research and innovative technologies.

 I earned my Ph.D. in Applied Psychology from the joint program between East China Normal University and NYU Shanghai, under the supervision of Professor Pekka Santtila.
-My research focuses on developing and evaluating psychological interventions—particularly online self-help tools grounded in evolutionary theory—with the goal of supporting diverse populations in real-world settings.
+My research focuses on developing and evaluating psychological interventions, particularly online self-help tools grounded in evolutionary theory, with the goal of supporting diverse populations in real-world settings.

 Trained as a marriage and family therapist at Syracuse University, I have provided over 500 hours of face-to-face counseling and received 170 hours of clinical supervision.
 These clinical experiences continue to inform my work on designing scalable, practical, and theory-driven mental health solutions.